-Hazardous waste is defined by the EPA as waste that has “substantial or potential threats to public health or the environment”.
+Hazardous waste disposal is defined by the EPA as waste that has “substantial or potential threats to public health or the environment”.
 To be classified as hazardous, the waste must exhibit one of the following traits: Ignitability, Reactivity, Corrosivity, or Toxicity.
 Hazardous waste can be found in any physical state; liquid, gaseous, or solid.
-The type of disposal depends entirely upon the physical state the waste is in, and determines the need for further treatment.
+The type of disposal depends entirely upon the physical state the waste is in and determines the need for further treatment.

 Pharmaceutical Waste Disposal